nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing a student's detail : `edit`

-Edits a student's personal detail and `NAME`.
+Edits a student's personal details such as their `NAME`, `PHONE`, `TELEGRAM` and `EMAIL`.

 Format: `edit INDEX [n/NAME] [e/EMAIL] [te/TELE_HANDLE] [p/PHONE_NUMBER]`

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* If edited `NAME` exactly matches (case-sensitive) with an already existing entry that is not the entry being edited, the program will output a warning message and show the existing entry.\
+`This student already exists in the academy directory.`

 Examples:
 * `edit 1 p/91234567 e/e0425205@u.nus.edu`  Edits the phone number and email address of the 1st student to be `91234567` and `e0425205@u.nus.edu` respectively.